notsaad/notsaad/README.md

-Software Engineer Intern at Tesla, Graduating April 2026
+Software Engineer Intern at Tesla, Open to New Grad positions from April 2026

 Currently interested in learning / working on:
 - random projects